DonaldReddy/BookReview/installation.md

    - After changing to admin role, you can access the admin panel to add books

 **Note:** Make sure to backup your database before running migrations, especially when making schema changes.

+## AI key
+>> AI key is required for the AI features to work.
+You can get it from https://console.mistral.ai/ and then click on create API key.
+Copy the API key and paste it in the .env file in the backend directory.